mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/Clickhouse.md

 !!! info "Default configuration"
     MindsDB will try to use the default configuration(hosts, ports, usernames) for each of the database integrations.
-If you want to extend that or you are using different parameters creata a new config.json file.
+If you want to extend that or you are using different parameters create a new config.json file.

 The avaiable configuration options are: